kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - In fear, I leave Dénia and drive to Madrid.
 - I'm horribly anxious, I feel wobbly on my feet, and my arms and hands not working properly.
-- I slam the boot door down onto my own head.
+- I slam the boot door down hard onto my own head by accident.
 - I wonder if Gloria and the others expected me to crash the car.
 - I stay from 14th-24th March at the AC Hotel Atocha by Marriott.
 - It's close to where I have a friend who may help me.